 NYC Pizza Expert – Tour, Sightsee, & Learn on this Food Tasting Excursion (New York City, NY) | Scott's Pizza Tours

 Whenever possible, Scott gathered some friends for pizza day-trips.
 Four people in a car eating a slice at each stop until stomachs were full.
 The only problem was that Scott’s car wasn’t big enough to fit everyone who wanted to go, so he rented a bus for a massive birthday party and invited 26 friends and family members for a day of pizza adventuring.
-Six months later, he used that very model to launch Scottês Pizza Tours.
-Nearly six years, 1,500 tours and over 25,000 tour guests later, it was clearly the right thing to do.
+Six months later, he used that very model to launch Scotts Pizza Tours.
+Nearly six years, 2,200 tours and over 34,000 tour guests later (as of June 2015), it was clearly the right thing to do.

 Beyond running pizza tours, Scott also writes an award-winning column for Pizza Today Magazine, contributes to PMQ’s Pizza Magazine and PizzaMarketplace.com and judges pizza culinary competitions across the country.
-Scottês pizza pontifications have been featured on the Travel Channel, Cooking Channel, Food Network, Discovery Channel, Wall Street Journal, New York Magazine and just about every NYC-area periodical.
+Scott’s pizza pontifications have been featured on the CBS Sunday Morning, The Dr Oz Show, Travel Channel, Cooking Channel, Food Network, Discovery Channel, Wall Street Journal, New York Magazine and just about every NYC-area periodical.
 Scott’s tours have been featured as a top tour on TripAdvisor, Yelp, Lonely Planet, Rough Guides and several others.
 He is also the author of Viva La Pizza!
-The Art of the Pizza Box, a book about his Guinness World Record collection of pizza boxes from around the world.
+The Art of the Pizza Box, a book about his Guinness World Record collection of pizza boxes.

 Miriam was literally born into this world while her family consumed pizza, so it should be no surprise that she has achieved her destiny as a pizza tour guide.
 As three-time female champion of the NYC Pizza Run, she lives a life of impeccable balance as both an avid pizza enthusiast and competitive triathlete.
 Always looking for the next great slice, she keeps a log of her experiences on her pizza blog, The Za Report.